philipstubbs13/constructor-hangman/README.md

 Video demo: https://www.youtube.com/watch?v=O1bcFL9CiwM&feature=youtu.be

 ## <a name="about-this-project"></a> About this project
-<p>This project is a command line version of the classic Hangman game.
-This game was created using Javascript constructor functions.</p>
+This project is a command line version of the classic Hangman game.
+This game uses similar logic to the [browser-based Hangman game](https://github.com/philipstubbs13/Hangman-Game) I created except I created the command line version using Javascript constructor functions, where each letter in the word that the user is trying to guess is its own object.
+For more information on how this project was constructed and put together, see [Structure of the project](#structure-of-project).

 ## <a name="contribute"></a> Getting started
 To play the game from your computer and/or contribute to this project, perform the following steps: